 7 Follow the crime writers at Morecambe and Vice

 The Morecambe and Vice Crime Writers Festival has the deviously clever hashtag #bringmesomecrime.
 But the weekend format is entirely without mystery or subterfuge; it simply gathers dozens of the darkest brains in Britain to sit on the sofa in the Winter Gardens and share inspiration and ideas with the gathered crowd.
 I loved it.
 You can pay per session, by the day, or for a pass for the whole weekend.
 There’s a great festival bookshop too with more murders per inch of script than an ITV serial killer drama.
 It’s nowhere near as big as Hay or as feted as Harrogate, but it has a relaxed charm about it and packs a lot of unsung northern and female writers for its punch.
 The dark and chilly venue and dim lighting adds to atmosphere, especially when serial killers are being dissected.
-The French café on site offers cheap coffee and cake to festival goers or you can sneak out (but look out for being followed) to Costa, or the bright Lighthouse Café further down the prom to thaw your frozen heart.
+Do wear several layers if you plan to attend.
+The French café on site offers cheap coffee and cake to festival goers or you can sneak out (but look out for being followed obvs!) for some sunshine to thaw your frozen heart.

 8 Have a Splendid Day Out at the steampunk festival